sst/sst/www/docs/what-is-sst.md

 ## Connecting everything

 Once you've added a couple of features, SST can help you connect them together.
-This is great because you **won't have to hardcode** anything in your app.
+This is great because you **won't need to hardcode** anything in your app.

 ---